davidtchiu/davidtchiu.github.io/teaching/cs161/lab8.cc/index.md

 #### Validating Credit Cards (Luhn's Algorithm)

 Let's take a sec to understand that a 16-digit credit number actually represents two pieces of information.
 The first 15 digits are the "real" credit number, called the *payload*.
 The final digit of the credit card number is called the *checksum*.
 To determine whether a given credit card number is valid, there's a slick algorithm that does some transformations on the payload to render it down to a single number, and then it checks it against the checksum.
-If the credit card number is valid, then the payload and checksum "matches" in pre-defined way.
+If the credit card number is valid, then the payload and checksum "matches" in a pre-defined way.

 - Download the lab file, extract it, and open it up.
 For this project, you don't need to make any changes to the `Main` or the `GUI` class.
-I expect that `GUI` will not compile because you haven't provided a couple of methods in `CCValidator`.
+I expect that `GUI` **will not** compile at first because you haven't provided a couple of methods in `CCValidator`.

 - Open the `CCValidator` class.
 You just need the two instance variables.
-We'll need to store the payload as an int array, and separately, the checksum as just an integer variable.
+We'll need to store each digit in the payload in an `int` array, and separately, the checksum as just an `int` instance variable.

 - Write a default constructor that instantiates your `payload` array (recall that the payload of a credit card number is the first 15 digits).
 Go ahead and set the `checksum` to 0.